lkisabeth/lukeymac.github.io/_posts/2017-03-13-lets_do_this.markdown

 ---
 layout: post
 title:  "Let's do this."
-date:   2017-03-13 03:44:21 +0000
+date:   2017-03-12 23:44:21 -0400
 ---

 My first experience with software development was an "Intro To Java" class at the Ohio State University, 6 years ago (Wow..
 6 years!).
 At the time, I wasn't sure what I wanted to do with my life.
-I was studying Communication, knew I was passionate about technology, I just didn't know what I wanted to my career to look like.
+I was studying Communication, knew I was passionate about technology, I just didn't know what I wanted my career to look like.
 Coding was always something I was curious about but never something I pursued.
 I enrolled in the class simply because it seemed to be the most interesting elective at the time.
 At the end of day one, I felt something I hadn't quite felt with my other classes; an eagerness to come back the next day.
 I've always been passionate about learning new things but there was something immediately profound about this interest.

 The following weeks were a blast.
 I really enjoyed crunching through the basic "Hello World!"-esque assignments and hanging out in the computer lab.
 I felt I had a knack for this new thing.
 I began to notice that I was consistenly one of the first students to finish labs.
 It often left me wondering, "did I miss something?"; only to find out the next day that my work was actually good!
 Then life happened..
 I was already making significant progress in a Communication degree, I was working, and I was the Vice President of a fraternity.
 How could I switch majors at this point?
 It just seemed too daunting.
 If only I could go back and tell myself to just do it!